Skip to Content Skip to Navigation

 Hear from Associate Professor Juliet French on research into breast cancer genetic factors

-To help all Australians to know and manage their personal breast cancer risk, NBCF has funded the innovative work of Professor Kelly-Anne Phillips.
-Her development of web-based tool, iPrevent, was designed help all Australian women to estimate their risk of developing breast cancer so they can take appropriate action.
+To help Australians know and manage their personal breast cancer risk, NBCF has funded the innovative work of Professor Kelly-Anne Phillips.
+Her development of web-based tool, iPrevent, was designed help Australian women to estimate their risk of developing breast cancer so they can take appropriate action.

 The evidence that phytoestrogens (plant oestrogens) and soy products in the diet are associated with breast cancer risk is inconclusive.
 Only a small number of studies have been performed and the evidence is inconsistent; however, analyses of higher quality cohort studies show no association with breast cancer risk for intake of any specific group of dietary oestrogens, including ‘isoflavones’ (a type of phytoestrogen found in soybeans and soy products) and soy and soy products.